-This article provides information on how to gather the Troubleshooter logs from the machine where GFI LanGuard is installed, and provide this information to the GFI Technical Support Representatives when requested.
+This article provides information on how to gather the Troubleshooter logs from the machine where GFI LanGuard is installed and provides this information to the GFI Technical Support Representatives when requested.

 Troubleshooter logs, screenshots, and screencasts help the GFI Support in understanding issues better.
 Troubleshooter logs especially contain essential information that allows GFI Support to investigate the issue.